Progressive Optimal Path Sampling for Closed-Loop Optimal Control Design with Deep Neural Networks: Introduction

-Since the work \citet{han2016deep} for stochastic optimal control problems, there have been growing interest on making use of the capacity of neural networks (NNs) in approximating high-dimensional functions to solve the closed-loop optimal control problems \citep{nakamura2021adaptive,nakamura2021neural,qrnet1,pmlr-v144-ainsworth21a,bottcher2022aidirect,nakamura2022neural}.
 Generally speaking, there are two categories of methods in this promising direction.
-One is the policy search approach~\citep{han2016deep,pmlr-v144-ainsworth21a,bottcher2022aidirect,pmlzhao22advreg}, which directly parameterizes the policy function by neural networks, computes the total cost with various initial points, and minimizes the mean value of the total cost.
-When solving problems with long time span and high nonlinearity, the corresponding optimization problems can be extremely hard and may get stuck in local minima \citep{levine2014learning}.
-The other category of methods is based on supervised learning \citep{nakamura2021adaptive,nakamura2021neural,qrnet1,nakamura2022neural}.
-Combining various open-loop control solvers (see \citet{betts1998survey,rao2009survey} for detailed surveys) and techniques like time-marching \citep{kang2015causality,kang2017mitigating,nakamura2021adaptive}, space-marching \citep{zang2022machine}, and neural network warm start \citep{nakamura2021adaptive}, one can solve complex high-dimensional open-loop optimal control problems (see \citet{kang2021algorithms} for a survey).
-Consequently, we can obtain the optimal trajectories for different initial points and collect them as training data.
-Then we parameterize the control function or value function using NNs, and train the NN models to fit the closed-loop optimal controls (or optimal values) along the trajectories.
+One is direct policy search approach~\citep{GPS2013,combiningTO2014,han2016deep,pmlr-v144-ainsworth21a,bottcher2022aidirect,pmlzhao22advreg}, which parameterizes the policy function by NNs, samples the total cost with various initial points, and directly minimizes the average total cost.
+When learning complex policies with hundreds of parameters or solving problems with a long time span and high nonlinearity, the corresponding optimization problems can be extremely hard and may get stuck in poor local minima \citep{GPS2013,zhao2022offline}.
+The other category of methods is based on supervised learning \citep{levine2014learning,combiningTO2014,nakamura2021adaptive,nakamura2021neural,qrnet1,nakamura2022neural}.
+Combining various techniques for open-loop control, one can solve complex high-dimensional open-loop optimal control problems; see \citet{betts1998survey,rao2009survey,kang2021algorithms} for surveys.
+Consequently, we can collect optimal trajectories for different initial points as training data, parameterize the control function (or value function) using NNs, and train the NN models to fit the closed-loop optimal controls (or optimal values).
 This work focuses on the second approach and aims to improve its performance through adaptive sampling.